-No. Potential Impacts Mitigation Measures 9 Occupation al and community health & safety conditions transport activities during rush hours or times of livestock movement 1) If required, active traffic management by trained and visible staff at the site for safe passage for the public 5) Ensuring safe and continuous access to all adjacent office facilities, shops and residences during construction 1) Provide adequate signage to prevent accidental falling into open areas 2) All guidelines from the WB and national instruction should be followed to prevent or mitigate the transmission of COVID-19 related to this context.
-3) The contractor should develop and implement "EHS Procedures".
+No. Potential Impacts Mitigation Measures 8 Traffic In compliance with national regulations, the Contractor will ensure that the construction site is properly secured and construction related traffic regulated.
+The site will be clearly visible and the public warned of all potential hazards by signposting and barriers / fencing Adjustment of working hours to local traffic patterns, e.g. avoiding major transport activities during rush hours or times of livestock movement If required, active traffic management by trained and visible staff at the site for safe passage for the public Ensuring safe and continuous access to all adjacent office facilities, shops and residences during construction 9 Occupational and community health & safety conditions Provide adequate signage to prevent accidental falling into open areas All guidelines from the WB and national instruction should be followed to prevent or mitigate the transmission of COVID-19 related to this context.
+The contractor should develop and implement "EHS Procedures".
 Include Construction OHS Plan (submitted and approved by the Resident Engineer) prior to the start of construction.
 It will address all the risks anticipated including, but not limited to: Working in confined space (inside sheet piles), Risk of sinking, Electrocution, and Safety of equipment.
-4) Deployment of HSE procedures for the construction personnel.
-5) Ensure that workers receive advice and instructions on how to conduct daily self-monitoring and report the most common symptoms for COVID-19.
-6) Create and train a COVID-19 response team, comprising contractors, managers and workers, with clear responsibility.
-7) During the loading and unloading of debris specific measures should be applied: a.
-Covering the trucks using polyethylene sheets to avoid the falling of debris b.
-Trucks should use unpopulated routes as much as possible 8) For proper implementation of Community Health and Safety mitigation measures during construction, it is essential to establish and sustain an open and transparent dialogue between MoP/contractor and the affected communities in full compliance with the WB standards related to stakeholder engagement activities.
-10) Apply the concept of universal access to the design and construction of buildings or any structures where technically and financially feasible (i.e. access to all users, including persons with disabilities such as wheelchair users) 11) A grievance mechanism should be made avail 10 Social Impacts Reducing impacts on the community through community and neighbour engagement.
-Provide the proper GRM for handling complaints 11 Child labor and Gender Based Violence Rigid obligations and penalties will be added to the contractor contracts in order to warrantee no child labor exists in the subproject The PMO will oblige the contractor to keep a copy of IDs of laborers in order to monitor the hired staff (Chapter 11 of the 2015 Labor Law of Iraq sets the age for hazardous works 18 years old).
-The contractor also will be obliged to maintain daily attendance sheets in order to verify the attendance of workers in case of accidents and provide the injured persons with proper health insurance The code of conduct for workers/contractors should be introduced to prevent misconducts, including prevention of sexual harassment and gender-based violence and also training and awareness rising for workers should be continued, through daily toolbox talks and other training opportunities.
-Implement all facets of the established grievance mechanism, ensuring
+Deployment of HSE procedures for the construction personnel.
+Ensure that workers receive advice and instructions on how to conduct daily self-monitoring and report the most common symptoms for COVID-19.
+Create and train a COVID-19 response team, comprising contractors, managers and workers, with clear responsibility.
+During the loading and unloading of debris specific measures should be applied: Covering the trucks using polyethylene sheets to avoid the falling of debris Trucks should use unpopulated routes as much as possible For proper implementation of Community Health and Safety mitigation measures during construction, it is essential to establish and sustain an open and transparent dialogue between MoP/contractor and the affected communities in full compliance with the WB standards related to stakeholder engagement activities.
+In It is necessary to put signs telling the citizen that the road is undergoing paving and that the alternative route should be identified.
+Apply the concept of universal access to the design and construction of buildings or any structures where technically and financially feasible (i.e. access to all users, including persons with disabilities such as wheelchair users).
+The contractor s